 What type of content gets the best ROI?

-62.2% of marketers were overwhelmingly satisfied by the ROI from featured articles.
-Followed by video which was cited by 51.9% but some of the marketers face challenges working with it.
-In addition, 49.8% of the marketers described video as “difficult to create” and despite the fact that many marketers are having success with video content.
+62.2% of marketers were overwhelmingly satisfied by the ROI from featured articles, followed by the video which was cited by 51.9% of marketers.
+But some of the marketers face challenges working with it.
+In addition, 49.8% of the marketers described the video as “difficult to create” and despite the fact that many marketers are having success with video content.
 Nearly, half of the marketers believed that video was “over-priced”.

 When asked marketers like which other types of content they felt difficult to produce?
 Interactive media, infographic and motion graphics they answered.

-But they felt Publishing articles and white papers (45.60%) were less complex and less labor-intensive content solution.
+But they felt Publishing articles and white papers (45.60%) were fewer complexes and less labour-intensive content solution.

-One question many marketers are asking is what role should .
-Should marketing content articles come from specific individuals, or should the focus be on the brand as a whole?
+One question many marketers are asking is, should marketing content articles come from specific individuals, or should the focus be on the brand as a whole?
 (Authorship generally refers to whether articles are bylined, and whether those bylines are from high-profile individuals)

 Which type of marketing is in the “leading focus” this year?